MoritzDaw/CaseStudy/README.md

 - 1 = at risk

 You will later present your results to a mock panel consisting of the CFO and CTO.

+## What was done in recent projects (Build up of PO_EVENTS):
+Procurement specialists communicate regularly with suppliers.
+For every email interaction, a PO_EVENT is generated, and a conversation summary is stored in the comment field.
+An ML model then classifies the comment into one of six event types.
+The severity of each issue is assessed manually by a human reviewer.

 ### 4. Tasks
 #### 4.1 Data Extraction and Understanding